fluffybunnies/powerpoint-sundaysongs-addin/README.md

 	sep = "\"
 	If UBound(Split(path, ":")) > 1 Then sep = ":"
 	getDirectorySeparatorFromPath = sep
 End Function

+Function collectionKeyExists(ByRef col As Collection, ByVal key As String) As Boolean
+	Dim v as Variant
+	On Error Resume Next
+	v = col(key)
+	If Err.Number = 0 Or Err.Number = 450 Then collectionKeyExists = True
+End Function

 Function onMac() As Boolean